geo-chen/oss/README.md

-These are mostly OSS projects that did not respond to GHSA, email, private portal, or issues, and require alternate means of disclosure.
+These are mostly OSS projects that did not respond to GHSA, email, support portal, or issue, or have requested that I BYOC (bring-your-own-CVE) and thus having to use an alternate disclosure channel.